leangjia/blender_docs/manual/addons/camera/camera_rigs.rst

    By default, both the height and the arm length are at 1 unit in size.
    These values only show in the UI when a crane rig is selected, they are also animatable.

+Rotation/Shift
+   The Rotation/Shift slider lets you switch between Rotation and Shift Modes_ for the 2D Camera rig.
+You can also choose an intermediate value to have a bit of both.

 Multiple Cameras
 ================